recurmj/recur-standard/README.md

 # Recur — Permissioned Pull for Digital Value
 ### The open standard for consented continuity (RIP-001)

+## Quick Start (RIP-001 + RIP-002)

+Recur is a permissioned-pull standard.
+It lets value move under consent before failure; instead of reacting after.

+Core flow:

+1. The grantor (user / treasury / protocol) signs an Authorization off-chain:
+   - who can pull (grantee)
+   - which token
+   - how much per pull
+   - valid time window
+   - nonce

+2. The grantee calls `pull()` on `RecurPullSafeV2.sol`.
+   - The contract checks:
+     - it’s the right grantee
+     - we’re inside the time window
+     - the amount is within limits
+     - the Authorization signature is valid (stubbed here, audit-ready EIP-712 later)
+     - the consent has NOT been revoked in the Consent Registry

+3. Funds move directly from grantor → grantee using ERC-20 `transferFrom()`.
+   No custody, no pooled funds.

+4. The contract tells `RecurConsentRegistry.sol` to record the pull.
+   - The registry emits canonical RIP-002 events (`PullExecuted`, `AuthorizationRevoked`, etc.)
+   - Indexers / wallets / auditors can now track flows, totals, and revocations.

+5. At any point, the grantor can revoke by calling `revoke()` on the Consent Registry.
+   After that, any future `pull()` using that authHash will fail automatically.

+This is the first complete loop of consented continuity:
+- programmable pull,
+- global revocation,
+- standard events,
+- zero custody.

 **Recur** defines the first general-purpose *permissioned-pull* primitive for ERC-20 (and other EVM assets).
 It lets value flow safely and continuously — **before failure, not after** — via explicit, revocable consent.